tweag/python-monorepo-example/content/blog/2022-04-14-getting-things-merged.md

 To make your code land, you need to find good reviewers.
 Here's what makes a good reviewer:

 1. Reviews fast when asked.
-1. Says no when he cannot review fast (for me fast means within one or two working days).
+1. Says no when they cannot review fast (for me fast means within one or two working days).

 The second point is important: good reviewers are usually very busy (because they get asked a lot) and so they happen not to always be able to review in a short